mikahado/gwe/README.md

 While the Book data model defines the shared programming that all Books have in common, the books data object (`src/data/books/books.js`) is where the individual books are all defined.
 Each book is created as a `new Book()` (Book being a reference to the Book data model), with arguments passed in for the books unique values.

-One thing to be aware of is how the books are linked with their descriptions and translations - these values are not passed in as arguments, instead they are defined in different files (`src/data/books/bookDescriptions.js` & `src/data/books/translationsSpa.js` - soon to come: `src/data/books/translationsFra.js`), and the Book constructor automatically finds this data during the Book's creation because of it's shared content ID (e.g. `commonGround` or `myLight`).
+One thing to be aware of is how the books are linked with their descriptions and translations - these values are not passed in as arguments, instead they are defined in different files (`src/data/books/bookDescriptions.js` & `src/data/books/translationsSpa.js` - soon to come: `src/data/books/translationsFra.js`), and the Book constructor automatically finds this data during the Book's creation because of its shared content ID (e.g. `commonGround` or `myLight`).
 These content IDs are a source of much of the data compilation in this app so be careful with them - one typo in a content ID could cause problems in a variety of places in the app.

 ### Discussions